Miriway/Miriway/README.md

 ```plain
 sudo apt install wofi swaybg waybar
 ```
-These provide a launcher, background and panel but alernatives can be used.
+These provide a launcher, background and panel but alternatives can be used.

 ## Building